How do I become a Tech Guide reviewer?

 Do I need anything in particular to be a reviewer?

 Depending on what we ask you to review, you may need certain things.
 For example, if we ask you to review a smartphone app then you’ll need a suitable smartphone.
 Or if we ask you to review a device that uses a website to share information with your carers or doctor, you’ll probably need a computer with an internet connection.
-You may need to commit a significant amount of time to the app or device, or it may be something that slots into your daily routine.

 However, in general, we expect that you won’t need anything in particular to take part.
 And, if a particular device or app does need something, we’ll make this very clear when we ask whether you’d like to help review it – before you commit.